-The collections of the Library of Geisenheim University and the department libraries include more than 134,000 items (state 2015) of scientific and academic sources, mostly monographs and journals.
+The collections of the Library of Geisenheim University and the department libraries include more than 171 582 items (as of 2021) of scientific and academic sources, mostly monographs and journals.

 Monographs are in the open access area as well as in the closed stacks of the library.
 All items are sorted by topic using a leading letter (e.g. T stands for Viticulture, U stands for Beverage Technologies) followed by a title related number.
 Letters and numbers combined are part of the shelving system and can be researched in the online catalog.

 Periodicals of the recent year are alphabetically sorted in open access shelves on the upper floor.
 Bound back copies of periodicals can also be found on the upper floor and in the closed stacks.
 They are sorted by topic using leading letters (e.g. Ab stands for Viticulture & Enology).

 The library collection, as part of the "Handbuch der historischen Buchbestände"., is bringing to the present more than 130 years old written history of Geisenheim Research Center (now called Geisenheim University) with a clear focus on Viticulture & Enology, Horticulture and Landscape Architecture.

 Beside scientific writings the library offers a large variety of academic writings.
 This includes general textbooks and fundamental books of the Geisenheim branches.
 Students can benefit from a large variety of writings on how to work scientifically.
 Further items provided: legal texts, reference books and dictionaries.